Cultural and Ideological Revolution

 The Cultural and Ideological Revolution (Revolucioni Ideologjik e Kulturor) was a period of political and social change in the People's Socialist Republic of Albania, launched in 1966–1967 by Enver Hoxha, the First Secretary of the Party of Labour of Albania (PPSH) at the time.
 The most aggressive phase of the revolution lasted from 1966 to 1969, but the campaign itself lasted even longer, until at least 1975.
 The authorities of the People's Socialist Republic of Albania chose to echo the Cultural Revolution in China, and were inspired by its effects.
 It originated through a speech held on February 6, 1967, aiming at radical changes in the military (known as the Albanian People's Army), bureaucracy and religious life.
 During the Cultural and Ideological Revolution, traditional kinship links in Albania, which were centered on the patriarchal family, were shaken by the postwar repression of clan leaders, collectivization of agriculture, industrialization, migration from the countryside to urban areas, and suppression of religion.
 It also encouraged communist students and workers to use more forceful tactics to discourage religious practices, although violence was initially condemned.
 Hoxha also feared the weakening of ideology and during the campaign he directed significant efforts towards the destruction of revisionism and capitalism.
-As a result of the Cultural and Ideological Revolution, the ruling party's control over all spheres of the country's life has greatly increased.
+As a result of the Cultural and Ideological Revolution, the ruling party's influence greatly increased within Albania.